 In addition to the issues that overlap with the termination of an opposite-sex marriage, the dissolution of a domestic partnership involves unique tax-related issues.
 Because federal tax law does not recognize or account for domestic partnerships, if the court orders one party to pay support to the other, the payor cannot deduct that expense and the payee has to pay taxes on it.
 This is a critical distinction between dissolution of domestic partnerships and marriages.

-Because the Schoenberg Family Law Group focuses exclusively on family law matters, we provide a unique focus on the specific issues relating to the dissolution of same-sex partnerships and provide you with the advice necessary to understand the conflicts between state and federal law to ensure that your partnership dissolution is just and equitable in the face of these conflicts.
+Because the Schoenberg Family Law Group, P.C. focuses exclusively on family law matters, we provide a unique focus on the specific issues relating to the dissolution of same-sex partnerships and provide you with the advice necessary to understand the conflicts between state and federal law to ensure that your partnership dissolution is just and equitable in the face of these conflicts.
 We use our knowledge to advise our clients about the important choices stemming from the differences between state and federal law and the way these choices affect dissolution of domestic partnerships.

 Dissolving A Same-Sex Marriage In California